Avro Canada VZ-9 Avrocar: Latest developments

 The Avro VZ-9 Avrocar was a "dead end" in VTOL design, according to Russell Lee, curator at the National Air and Space Museum, yet its technological innovations have intrigued other designers.
 One of the design elements it embodied, the use of ducted fans, led to other experimental programs.
 Dr. Paul Moller, a Canadian expatriate who had worked at Avro Canada as a young engineer, based an initial series of experimental VTOL vehicles on "saucer" technology utilizing the buried ducted fan à la-Avrocar.
 The XM-2, the first of the series looked remarkably like a miniature flying saucer.
 After successful tether tests, the saucer designs also at one time publicized as "discojet" were abandoned and their latest project, the Moller Skycar, has a flying-car appearance.

 The Avrocar story did not end with the termination of the program.
 Only two Avrocars were ever produced and because the U.S. military had paid for the work, they reverted to U.S. ownership at the end of the program.
 The second example, S/N 59-4975, utilized for "flight" testing, returned to Canada briefly for display in Montreal at the Man and His World Exhibition (1968); after a lengthy period of outdoor display, it is now under restoration at the U.S. Army Transportation Museum in Fort Eustis, Virginia.

-The first Avrocar, S/N 58-7055 (marked AV-7055), after tethered testing, became the "wind tunnel" test model at NASA Ames, where it remained in storage from 1961 until 1966, when it was donated to the National Air and Space Museum, in Suitland, Maryland.
-There it continued gathering dust for the next forty years.
-The Museum finally scheduled it for restoration and display at their newly constructed Steven F. Udvar-Hazy Center.
+The first Avrocar, S/N 58-7055 (marked AV-7055), after tethered testing, became the "wind tunnel" test model at NASA Ames, where it remained in storage from 1961 until 1966, when it was donated to the National Air and Space Museum, being placed into storage at the Smithsonian's Paul E. Garber Preservation, Restoration, and Storage Facility in Suitland, Maryland.
+There it continued gathering dust for the next 40 years.
+The museum finally scheduled it for restoration and display at their newly constructed Steven F. Udvar-Hazy Center.
 Instead the Avrocar has been loaned to the National Museum of the United States Air Force in Dayton, Ohio, arriving in November 2007.
-After a full restoration, which included fabrication of both missing plexiglass bubbles, it was put on display in June 2008 in the Museum's Cold War Gallery.
+After a full restoration, which included fabrication of both missing plexiglass bubbles, it was put on display in June 2008 in the museum's Cold War Gallery.
 It has since been moved to the Presidential Aircraft Gallery.
 In 2016, the Avrocar was moved to the museum's Research and Development Gallery in its new fourth hangar.

 A full-scale replica of the Avrocar was prepared for the 2002 production, Avrocar: Saucer Secrets from the Past.
 It now resides as an exhibit at the Royal Aviation Museum of Western Canada, Winnipeg, Manitoba, Canada.